rng-guy/NFSMWBartender/README.md

 * when exactly (if at all) the helicopter can first spawn in each player pursuit,
 * when exactly (if at all) the helicopter can respawn if it runs out of fuel,
 * when exactly (if at all) the helicopter can respawn if it gets wrecked,
+* when exactly (if at all) the helicopter can respawn if it loses you,
-* when exactly (if at all) the helicopter can rejoin the pursuit early if it loses you,
+* when exactly (if at all) the helicopter can rejoin instead if it loses you,
 * when exactly (if at all) the helicopter can run out of fuel after each (re)spawn,
 * the internal cooldown between the helicopter's ramming attempts through HeliStrategy 2,
 * below what racer speed HeavyStrategy 3 vehicles cancel their ramming attempts early,
+* whether HeavyStrategy 3 vehicles can join the pursuit once their requests expire,
+* above what count (if at all) no more cops can join the pursuit from HeavyStrategy 3 requests,
-* when exactly (if at all) LeaderStrategy Cross and / or his henchmen become aggressive,
+* when exactly (if at all) LeaderStrategy 5 / 7 Cross and / or his henchmen become aggressive,
 * when exactly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
 * when exactly (if at all) the game can request a new Strategy while another is still active.